Joonas Korpisalo

-Joonas Korpisalo (/fi/; born 28 April 1994) is a Finnish professional ice hockey goaltender for the Boston Bruins of the National Hockey League (NHL).
-He previously played for the Columbus Blue Jackets, Los Angeles Kings, and Ottawa Senators.
+Joonas Korpisalo (/fi/; born 28 April 1994) is a Finnish professional ice hockey player who is a goaltender for the New York Rangers of the National Hockey League (NHL).
+He previously played for the Columbus Blue Jackets, Los Angeles Kings, Ottawa Senators, and Boston Bruins.

 Playing career

 Korpisalo played professionally in his native Finland in the SM-liiga during the 2012–13 and 2013–14 seasons for Jokerit and Ilves respectively.

 Columbus Blue Jackets (2014–2023)

-Korpisalo was selected by the Blue Jackets in the third round (62nd overall) of the 2012 NHL Entry Draft.
+Korpisalo was selected by the Blue Jackets in the third round (62nd overall) of the 2012 NHL entry draft.
 On 21 March 2014, the Blue Jackets signed Korpisalo to a three-year, entry-level contract.

 Korpisalo with the Calder Cup in 2016.

 During the latter half of the 2016–17 NHL season, Korpisalo took over as the Blue Jackets' backup goaltender behind Sergei Bobrovsky.
 On 9 June 2017, the Blue Jackets signed Korpisalo to a two-year contract extension.
 When Bobrovsky left to the Florida Panthers in free agency before the 2019–20 season, Korpisalo became the Blue Jackets' starting goaltender.
 However, after injuring his knee in a shootout loss to the Chicago Blackhawks on 29 December, rookie goaltender Elvis Merzļikins started in his absence.

 On 17 April 2020, Korpisalo signed a two-year contract extension worth $5.6 million to stay with the Blue Jackets.

 Korpisalo hung onto the starting job for the 2020 Stanley Cup playoffs, and made his NHL playoff debut for the Blue Jackets on 2 August 2020.
 Korpisalo did not allow a goal against the Toronto Maple Leafs in a 2–0 victory, the first Blue Jackets goaltender to record a shutout in the playoffs.
 On 9 August 2020, Korpisalo would again shut out the Maple Leafs by a 3–0 score, eliminating them from the playoffs and securing a series win for the Blue Jackets.
-In Game 1 of the Blue Jackets' first-round series, Korpisalo set a modern NHL record for saves in a single game with 85, despite a 3–2 defeat in quintuple overtime versus the Tampa Bay Lightning.
+In game one of the Blue Jackets' first-round series, Korpisalo set a modern NHL record for saves in a single game with 85, despite a 3–2 defeat in quintuple overtime versus the Tampa Bay Lightning.
 His performance surpassed the previous modern record of 73 by Kelly Hrudey in the Easter Epic 33 years prior, and was eight short of the all-time record of 92 set by Detroit Red Wings goaltender Normie Smith in the 1936 NHL playoffs.